Rolias/basic-starter-kit/readme.md

     "url": "git@github.com:<userName>/<repo-name.git>"
 },
 ```

-Now you can run the commands that github gave you for `add origin` and the push.

 After those two commands are run, VScode can do push and pull and your git folder will have updated its `config` file with the `[remote "origin"]` section.